Published 22 January 2026

 Update the Link

 If you know the correct destination, simply update the link to point to the right page.
 This is the cleanest solution and avoids redirect chains.
-Check your meta tags and canonical URLs at the same time to make sure everything is consistent.
+Check your canonical URLs at the same time to make sure everything is consistent.

 Remove the Link